Particle-antiparticle oscillation modes crossing horizon: baryogenesis and dark-matter waves: Superhorizon crossing in genuine reheating

 It is important to note that the total number of particles and antiparticles inside and outside the horizon is zero and preserved.
-The positive (negative) net number of particles and antiparticles viewed by a subhorizon observer has to be equal to the negative (positive) net number of particles and antiparticles outside the horizon, which is described by the asymmetric perturbation $\bar\delta_{_M}$ on the surface of the superhorizon crossing.
-The sum of these two net numbers is identically zero, because the particle and antiparticle symmetry is preserved in the ${\mathcal S}\Leftrightarrow\bar F F$ processes, pair decay process $\bar F F\Rightarrow \bar \ell\ \ell$ and all other microscopic processes respect the CPT symmetry.
+The positive (negative) net number of particles and antiparticles inside the horizon is equal to the negative (positive) net number of particles and antiparticles outside the horizon.
+The latter is described by the asymmetric perturbation $\bar\delta_{_M}$ on the surface of the superhorizon crossing (\ref{deltaout}).

+To illustrate our discussions, we schematically show in Fig.~\ref{schematicf} the particle-antiparticle pair symmetry and asymmetry in different epochs and indicate the occurrences of subhorizon cross-in and superhorizon cross-out.
+At the end of ${\mathcal M}$-episode of reheating, a tiny asymmetry (\ref{net}) of massive particles and antiparticles appears inside the horizon.
+Such a nonzero net number of massive particles and antiparticles inside the horizon is preserved during the entire history of standard cosmology, since superhorizon criteria $H^{-1}/\omega_\delta^{-1}= (2\Gamma_M/H)^{1/2} < 2$ (\ref{routside}) and $H>\Gamma_M$ holds after reheating.